rolling-scopes-school/tasks/stage2/tasks/async-race/README.md

 ## 📜 Non-functional Requirements

-- **No Libraries/Frameworks**: Pure JavaScript only, optional use of Bootstrap for CSS.
+- **No Libraries/Frameworks**: Pure TypeScript only, optional use of Bootstrap for CSS.
 - **TypeScript Mandatory**: Strong typing throughout, with no use of "any".
 - **Modular Architecture**: Clear separation of concerns between API interaction, UI rendering, and state management.
-- **SPA Implementation**: Entire content generated via JavaScript, utilizing Webpack or similar for bundling.
+- **SPA Implementation**: Entire content generated via TypeScript, utilizing Webpack or similar for bundling.
 - **Code Quality**: Adherence to Airbnb's ESLint configuration, with functions limited to 40 lines and avoidance of magic numbers/strings.

 ## 🛠️ Technical Implementation